How to Find LGBTQ+ Community and Chosen Family | JED

 Sports

 Depending on where you live, there may be a queer-friendly sports league in your area.
 Roller derby, softball, kickball, and rugby are known to be inclusive, and they accept many levels of athleticism.
 Check out gyms, yoga studios, and CrossFit boxes, and choose a space that accommodates all bodies and abilities.
 Look at websites or call and ask about a studio or gym’s stance on inclusivity.
 Exercise and movement are great ways to feel stronger and happier and improve your mental health.
-Many LGBTQIA+ people turn to exercise to find friends and peace of mind.
+Many LGBTQ+ people turn to exercise to find friends and peace of mind.

 Pride Centers, Affinity Groups, and Campus Clubs